 To assess the nature of a warranty, an entity should consider whether the warranty provides an additional service.
-It is easy to make this determination if the warranty is sold separately.
+An easy way to determine this is if the warranty is sold separately.
 A contract is considered separately priced if the customer has the option of purchasing the contract for an expressly stated amount separate from the price of the product.
 As discussed in paragraph BC371 of ASU 2014-09, an entity could also separately negotiate a warranty with a customer and determine that a performance obligation exists.